dag-andersen/argocd-diff-preview/README.md

 In the Kubernetes world, we often use templating tools like Kustomize and Helm to generate our Kubernetes manifests.
 These tools make maintaining and streamlining configuration easier across applications and environments.
 However, they also make it harder to visualize the application's actual configuration in the cluster.

-Mentally parsing Helm templates and kustomize patches is hard without rendering the actual output.
+Mentally parsing Helm templates and Kustomize patches is hard without rendering the actual output.
 Thus, making mistakes while modifying an application's configuration is relatively easy.

 In the field of GitOps and infrastructure as code, all configurations are checked into Git and modified through PRs.
 The code changes in the PR are reviewed by a human, who needs to understand the changes made to the configuration.
 This is hard when the configuration is generated through templating tools like Kustomize and Helm.